r4stl1n/condex/README.md

 	Linux Operating System (Ubuntu 16.04 Prefered)

 ##### Setup Commands
+	Open the config folder and create a copy of the CondexConfig.py.template Rename the CondexConfig.py.template to CondexConfig.py
+	Add your API key to the BITTREX_PUB and BITTREX_SEC fields
+>BITTREX_PUB='publickeyhere'
+>BITTREX_SEC='secretkeyhere'

+	Save the file then proceed to do the following

 Open a terminal and type the following
 > git clone git@github.com:R4stl1n/condex.git
 > cd condex